Qumulo/docs/_includes/content-reuse/admin-guides/nfs/configuring-troubleshooting-host-access-rules-nfs-exports.md

 {% include important.html content="If you don't specify a host access rule, Qumulo Core allows access to all IP addresses." %}

+### Restricting Access by the NFS Client's Kerberos Security Flavor
+In Qumulo Core 7.7.1 (and higher), it is possible to further restrict access to NFSv4.1 clients that use the following [Kerberos security flavors](../kerberos/kerberos-with-qumulo-core.html#choosing-a-kerberos-security-flavor):

+* **None:** No authentication restrictions.

+* **KRB5:** Allows access to clients that use any Kerberos flavor for authentication.

+* **KRB5I:** Allows access only to clients that use a Kerberos flavor with message integrity or encryption for authentication.

+* **KRB5P:** Allows access only to clients that use a Kerberos flavor with encryption for authentication.

 ## Prerequisites
 To be able to use hostnames, you must: